TULiberalArts/Public-Policy/pages/next-stops.md

 _MPP from Temple in 2019_

 - **Tom Holroyd**<br/>
-Appointed Legislative Director, Sen. Maria Collett, Pennsylvania Senate<br/>
+Appointed Legislative and Executive Director, Sen. Maria Collett, Pennsylvania Senate<br/>
 _MPP from Temple in 2019_

 - **Helen Loughead**<br/>